Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/j/jax/USER.md

 ## Use via EasyBuild-generated modules

+!!!
+Note "Changes to the EasyConfigs in late July 2025"

+    The EasyConfigs for the jax containers for the 2025 versions received a major update at the end of July.
+Instructions below are only valid if you (rei)installed the container afterwards.

+    Re-installing is tricky as by default EasyBuild will take the already installed version of the EasyConfig, so before re-installing, change your directory to the directory containing the EasyConfigs, which is
+    `/appl/local/containers/LUMI-EasyBuild-containers/easybuild/easyconfigs/j/jax`.

 The EasyBuild installation with the EasyConfigs mentioned below will do four things:

 1. It will copy the container to your own file space.
 We realise containers can be